-$$0.6\ln\frac{0.6}{0.575} + 0.4\ln\frac{0.4}{0.425} = 0.0013$$ while the bias of this judgment is zero.
-From the above calculation, we find that, under certain conditions, the judgment that is more biased turned out to be more valuable than a less biased judgment.
-Intuitively speaking, an investor who is modestly favorable to a stock which turns out to earn very high rate of return will perform better than an investor who is modestly favorable to a stock which turns out to earn moderately rate of return.
+$$0.65\ln\frac{0.65}{0.575} + 0.35\ln\frac{0.35}{0.425} = 0.0117$$ while the bias of this judgment is zero.
+From the above calculation, the judgment that is more biased can be more valuable than a less biased judgment under certain conditions.
+Intuitively speaking, an investor who is moderately favorable to a stock which turns out to earn very high rate of return will perform better than an investor who is moderately favorable to a stock which turns out to earn moderately rate of return.
 By separating value and bias of judgment, we will be able to perform more precise analysis to investor behaviors, which we will discuss later.